savranciati/pdglasso/README.md

 ## Relevant paper for the package

 * Ranciati, S., Roverato, A., (2024).
 "On the application of Gaussian graphical models to paired data problems", **Statistics and Computing**, doi: https://doi.org/10.1007/s11222-024-10513-6
-* Ranciati, S., Roverato, A., (2023).
-"On the application of Gaussian graphical models to paired data problems", **arXiv pre-print**, https://arxiv.org/abs/2307.14160
+* Ranciati, S., Roverato, A., (2024).
+"On the application of Gaussian graphical models to paired data problems", **arXiv pre-print**, https://arxiv.org/abs/2307.14160 [please check latest version]

 ### Code reproducibility and data availability
 #### Updated version